empathic-ai/altimit/README.md

 ## The Engine

 Altimit's Engine is an alternative to its plugins.
 Built on top of the Godot Engine, the Altimit Engine combines Godot's cross-platform support and open architecture with the utility of Altimit's framework.
-It's a fork of the main branch of the Godot Engine that includes additional features to provide the best possible experience of Altimit.
+It's a fork of the main branch of the Godot Engine that includes some optimizations to provide the best possible experience of Altimit.

  Executables of the Altimit Engine and a repository for it will be released at a later date.